StudyFrenchSpanish

 Let’s jump in to see how Duolingo works!

-UI (user interface) and UX (user experience) are pretty likable and straightforward.
+UI (user interface) and UX (user experience) are likable and straightforward.
 The modern and creative design gives an intuitive and knockout involvement.

-Similar to other language apps, you can register for a free account at Duolingo.com.
+Like other language apps, you can register for a free account at Duolingo.com.

 They have 3 easy steps to sign up: First, select the language and reason for considering it.
 Then, you decide your daily goal between Casual (5 minutes), Regular (10 minutes), Serious (15 minutes), and Intense (20 minutes).